contagon/handbook/handbook/30-callings-in-the-church.md

 ## 30.6 Calling, Ordaining, and Setting Apart Bishops

 The stake presidency recommends brethren to be called or released as bishops.
-Recommendations should be submitted through the Leader and Clerk Resources system.
+Recommendations should be submitted through Leader and Clerk Resources.
 A member of the stake presidency, a clerk, or the executive secretary may prepare the recommendation.
 However, only the stake president may submit it.

 When recommending a person to serve as bishop, the stake presidency carefully observes the principles set forth in [1 Timothy 3:2–7].
 It is not appropriate to solicit recommendations or to conduct surveys among ward members with respect to who might be considered for a call to serve as bishop.